jiabowang/GAPIT/README.md

 * Farm-CPU

 Fixed and random model Circulating Probability Unification (FarmCPU) is published by Xiaolei in 2016.
-The code of MLMM is:
+The code of Farm-CPU is:

       myGAPIT_FarmCPU <- GAPIT(
       Y=myY[,c(1,2)],